-- The idea for Dr. Jekyll and Mr. Hyde came to RLS as a dream. - He wrote the first version of the book in three days and then burned it due to criticism from his wife. - He wrote the second version in three days as well.
-It became an overnight success and was published in 1886.
+- The idea for Dr. Jekyll and Mr. Hyde came to RLS as a dream. - He wrote the first version of the book in three days and then burned it. - He wrote the second version in three days as well. - It became an overnight success (1886)